 View Controls.In the View Controls panel, expand the

-Visualizations group.Enable the
+Visualizations section.Enable the

 toggle switch for any Supportable Volumes category, i.e. Overhead, Wall, and Floor, to visualize its supportability.Overhead - Shows the supportable volume from the floor above until the nearest obstruction below, such as ceilings.